 - A Better Moments Certified Photo Instructor will be available during the entire workshop to offer assistance with camera settings, the basics of composition, guide and help in general.

 DAY 1: ARRIVAL IN LOFOTEN

-You will be picked up at the Svolvær Airport and transported to the Hamnøy Island where we occupy some lovely cottages on the sea shore.
+You will be picked up at the Svolvær Airport and transported to the Hamnøy Island where we stay at some nice and simpel cabins.
 Briefing on the coming workshop.

-After dinner we will do night photography right outside our cottages, with a beautiful view over the Kirkefjorden, the Vorfjorden and the surrounding mountains.
+After dinner we will do night photography at Kirkefjorden, the Vorfjorden and the surrounding mountains.
 At this time of the year the mountains are covered by snow.
-We took Moon phases into account when planning this workshop so that you get the best chances to shoot northern light in the moonlit landscape.
+We took Moon phases into account when planning this workshop so that we get the best chances to shoot northern light in the moonlit landscape.

 DAY 2: DISCOVERING FLAKSTAD